ctgovea/blog/content/blog/passing-az-203-p2-azure-platform-as-service-compute/index.md

 💡 When the number being processed gets down to 8, the runtime gets another batch of 16 messages.

 📖 Further reading: [Azure Queue storage trigger for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-storage-queue-trigger?tabs=csharp)

+## Next up...

+Go to Part 3 of the series for [Developing for Azure Storage](../passing-az-203-p3-azure-storage)